ansible/ansible/docs/docsite/rst/dev_guide/testing_networking.rst

 This page details the specifics around testing Ansible Networking modules.

-.. important:: Testing requirements for Ansible 2.4
+.. important:: Network testing requirements for Ansible 2.4

    From Ansible 2.4 all network modules MUST include corrisponding unit tests to defend functionality.
-   The unit tests must be added in the same PR that includes the new network module.
+   The unit tests must be added in the same PR that includes the new network module, or extends functionality.
    Integration tests, although not required, are a welcome addition.
    How to do this is explained in the rest of this document.

-**Note:** From Ansible 2.4, for any new Network Module to be accepted it must be accompanied by a corresponding test.

-For further help with this please contact `gundalow` in `#ansible-devel` on FreeNode IRC.